Lathisms Scholarship

 Description

 This scholarship aims to support Hispanic/Latinx students interested in pursuing a career focused on mathematical sciences; such career paths include, but are not limited to, scientific research, mathematics education, engineering, and finance.
-We will be awarding 2-3 scholarships of up to $500 (each) in our first year, aimed at prospective and current undergraduate/graduate students.
+We will be awarding scholarships of up to $500 (each) aimed at prospective and current undergraduate/graduate students.
 The Lathisms Scholarship is meant to help with any costs that pose a barrier to the success and advancement of the awardee in their pursuit of a career in the mathematical sciences.
 This could include, for example, college and/or graduate school application fees, conference funding, attending a math program, childcare costs, and/or tuition.

 Eligibility